← All Posts What Can Business Teams Do With Scraped Data? A Role-by-Role Guide

 What Good Scraped Data Governance Looks Like

-The Competitive Landscape of Web Data Extraction Infrastructure in 2026
+How Web Data Infrastructure Divides Up in 2026

-The infrastructure available to business teams building scraped data programs has matured significantly.
-In 2026, the landscape divides into three layers.
+The infrastructure available to business teams has matured into three layers, and most production programs combine all three.

 The Compound Advantage: Why Starting Now Beats Starting Better